 5. Data Extraction

-Data extraction is the whole point of modern automated document processing software.
-While full-page text searching is a byproduct, the goal is training the machine to identify, locate, and extract data important to workflows and business decision-making.
+In this process, extracting data from documents is the whole point of modern automated document processing software.
+While full-page text searching is a byproduct, the goal is training the machine to identify, locate, and extract data important to workflows and business decision-making (stuff like names, numbers, dates, handwriting).

 There are numerous approaches to automated data extraction.
 The simplest methods are based on regular expressions (RegEx).
 RegEx is a cross-industry standard syntax designed to parse text strings.
 It is simply a way of finding information in a bunch of text using pattern matching.